1) Research training

 - Grant and Proposal Writing

 3) Professional skills training

 To prepare the fellows for the next step in their career, whether inside or outside academia, a set of workshops is offered to maximize their professional skills:

 4) Career guidance

 An integral part of oLife is career guidance with the main element being the Personal Career Development Plan.
 An annual Results & Development Meeting serves as an instrument to monitor the realization of the proposed objectives and goals.
-To help you position yourself as expert and to increase your networking skills, a workshop on Personal Branding & Networking will be organized.
-The track ‘Career Orientation’ will be offered to assist you in mapping out your future possibilities and next career step.
-In three sessions, you will meet professionals who will provide information on their jobs: what they entail, what skills you need, perceived pro’s and cons’ and the like.
+To help the fellows position themselves as experts and to increase their networking skills, a workshop on Personal Branding & Networking is organized.
+The track ‘Career Orientation’ is offered to assist them in mapping out their future possibilities and next career step.
+In three sessions, they will meet professionals who will provide information on their jobs: what they entail, what skills the fellows need, perceived pro’s and cons’ and the like.
 Professionals may stem from academia, non-profit and profit, and range from group leaders, research managers, university teachers, policy advisors, non-profit managers, entrepreneurs, scientific writer and consultants.
-If you are a female scientist, you will participate in the track ‘Advancing Women in Science’ which will couple you with a female accomplished researcher for quarterly one-to-one mentoring sessions.
+Female scientist will participate in the track ‘Advancing Women in Science’ which couples them with a female accomplished researcher for quarterly one-to-one mentoring sessions.
 Also, the respective universities offer individual consultation with a Human Resource advisor for personal career advice.